scottslowe/lowescott.github.io/_posts/2008-08-01-xsigo-io-director-tips-and-tricks.md

 	set ethernet-port 13/6 -mode=trunk -mtu=9000

 While you're in there setting properties for the Ethernet ports, you may also want to consider whether you want the VP780 to tag native VLANs.
 I'll refer you back to [this blog entry][1] and [this blog entry][2] for more information on VLANs and the native VLAN with ESX.
-Alternatively, you could just use the URL [http://blog.scottlowe.org/tags/#VLAN][3] to see all VLAN-related articles.
+Alternatively, you could just use [this link][3] to see all VLAN-related articles.

 ## Using esxtop with the VP780